iLib-js/ilib-loctool-webos-javascript/README.md

 ## Release Notes
 v1.8.3
-* Fixed not to repeately load common data if it's loaded from another plugin in a project.
+* Fixed not to load common data repeatedly if it's loaded from another plugin in a project.

 v1.8.2
 * Updated dependencies.